 Make a list.
 Find the items, look for sales, pay a the teller.
 At the end kids can say they did the shopping all by themselves.

 Depending on the size of the blanket this may not be a one person job.
 The method is taking two pieces of fleece, flannel or another fabric that doesn’t fringe at the edges, making one inch thick (wide) cuts along the edge about four inches long, and tying them together.

 It takes patience and practice cutting fabric.
 But it also is fun to pick out the textures and colors for the blankets, and they make great gifts.

 16. Make a Lemonade Stand

 Our daughter made a lemonade stand when she was 5 with mom’s help, and we set up a little table at the driveway.
 After a while the mailman stopped by, got out of the car, and bought a lemonade and a cookie for $1.
-After that sweet experience our daughter would decide she was going to make lemonade, would grab a box and a chair and set it out in the driveway and I’d hardly have time to gather myself and my chair and join her out there!
+After that sweet experience our daughter would decide she was going to make lemonade all by herself, then she’d grab a box and a chair and set it out in the driveway.
+It’s all I could do to run out there and seat with her!

 17. Organize a Yard Sale